Speaker wire: Inductance

 Audio signals are alternating current and so are attenuated by inductance.
 The following table shows the inductive reactance in ohms (lower means lower loss) for typical cable inductances at various audio frequencies; highlighted rows represent loss greater than 1% at 30 volts RMS:

 The voltage on a speaker wire depends on amplifier power; for a 100-watt-per-channel amplifier, the voltage will be about 30 volts RMS.
 At such voltage, a 1% loss will occur at 0.3 ohms or more of inductive reactance.
 Therefore, to keep audible (up to 20,000 Hz) losses below 1%, the total inductance in the cabling must be kept below about 2 μH.

-Ordinary lamp cord has an inductance of 0.1–0.2 μH/foot, likewise for shielded cord, so a run of up to about 5 feet (10 total feet of conductor) will have less than 1% inductive loss in the audible range.
-Some premium speaker cables have lower inductance at the cost of higher capacitance; 0.02-0.05μH/foot is typical, in which case a run of up to about 25 feet (50 feet of conductor) will have less than 1% inductive loss.
+Ordinary lamp cord has an inductance of 0.1–0.2 μH/ft, likewise for shielded cord, so a run of up to about 10 feet (20 total feet of conductor) will have less than 1% inductive loss in the audible range (10 ft * 0.2 μH/ft = 2.0 μH, which is at or below the proximate threshold of 2 μH given above).
+Some premium speaker cables have lower inductance at the cost of higher capacitance; 0.02-0.05μH/ft is typical, which at the worst end means that a run of up to about 40 feet will have less than 1% inductive loss (40 ft * 0.05 μH/ft = 2.0& μH).